solislemuslab/solislemuslab.github.io/pages/people.md

 ---

 ### <a name="past"></a>Past members
+- [Sungsik (Kevin) Kong](https://sungsik-kong.github.io/) (postdoc) is a computational evolutionary biologist who is interested in statistical and computational problems surrounding phylogenetic network estimation and their applications in practice.
+He is currently a postdoctoral fellow at ICERM.
+- Hailey Bruzzone (MSc Statistics, 2024) worked on inference of viral DNA sequences from phylogenetic trees and corresponding estimation of ancestral DNA sequences in plant viruses.
+- Xiaoyang (Peter) Wang (MSDS, 2024) worked on the Wisconsin Seed Potato Certification Program webapp.
+- Ziang (Sirius) Zeng (MSDS, 2024) worked on Statistical test on BHV space.
 - [Xudong Tang](https://www.linkedin.com/in/xudongtang75/) (MSDS, UW-Madison 2022) worked on Neural Networks applications for phylogenetic inference.
 He focused on Graph Generative Models on tree structures.
 He is pursuing PhD in CS at Northwestern University.
 - [Rohan Sonthalia](https://www.linkedin.com/in/rohan-sonthalia-3b41b621b/) (Visiting Undergraduate, UW-Madison Fall '23) implemented Transformer models for semi-supervised and unsupervised classification problems using DNA sequence datasets of viruses.
 - [Yunju Ha](https://www.linkedin.com/in/yunjuha/) (BS Statistics, Computer Science, UW-Madison 2025) worked on applying machine learning techniques using DXA/BIS methods for sarcopenia research (UW Madison Biomedical Data Science SROP 2023).